zontreck/OriginsOrbRecipe/CONTRIBUTING.md

 Asset contribution
 ----
 2) Contributions are also accepted in the form of artwork or music, or sound, or block models from blockbench.
 Just simply follow the above steps to create your working base.
 Then send it to us in a pull request.
 No coding knowledge is necessary for adding these resources.
 Someone else can tackle that if you do not know how to code.
-An example of this is the Possum animal model in OTEMod.
+An example of this is the Possum animal model in Thresholds.
 This was contributed by PossumTheWarrior via discord.

 Bug reporting or feature requests
 ----